immerjs/immer/readme.md

 ![performance.png](images/performance.png)

 Some observations:
+* From `immer` perspective, this benchmark is a _worst case_ scenario, because the root collection it has to proxy is really large relatively to the rest of the data set.
 * The _mutate_, and _deepclone, mutate_ benchmarks establish a baseline on how expensive changing the data is, without immutability (or structural sharing in the deep clone case).
 * The _reducer_ and _naive reducer_ are implemented in typical Redux style reducers.
 The "smart" implementation slices the collection first, and then maps and freezes only the relevant todos.
 The "naive" implementation just maps over and processes the entire collection.
 * Immer with proxies is roughly speaking twice as slow as a hand written reducer.
 This is in practice negligible.